asanso/RIPs/RIPS/rip-falcon.md

 ---

 ## Abstract

-This proposal creates a precompiled contract that performs signature verifications in the “secp256r1” elliptic curve by given parameters of message hash, `r` and `s` components of the signature, `x` and `y` coordinates of the public key.
-So that, any EVM chain - principally Ethereum rollups - will be able to integrate this precompiled contract easily.
+This proposal creates a precompiled contract that performs signature verifications using the Falcon signature scheme by given parameters of the message hash, signature, and public key.
+This allows any EVM chain—principally Ethereum rollups—to integrate this precompiled contract easily.

 ## Motivation